-We carry a ton of different powered subwoofers — several tons actually, if you weighed one of each model together!
-So I've put together this short list of my favorites to help you get the most out of your budget and space.
+We carry a ton of different powered subwoofers, so I've put together this list of my favorites to help you get the most out of your budget and space.
 I've also included a few tips for getting the best bass out of your stereo or home theater system.

 What makes these subwoofers my favorites?

 My selections are based off of my listening experiences, customer feedback, ratings, and reviews.
-This is by no means an exhaustive list, but it highlights some of the best options available.
+This is by no means an exhaustive list, but it highlights some of the best options available in 2021.

 - 10" front-firing woofer